Your puppy gleefully runs back to you…

 We split food rewards into a hierarchy of treat values – yes there are hierarchies even in food.
 Typically, it will look something like this:

-High Value Treats: These tend to be human-grade foods or really stinky treats.
+High Value Dog Treats for Recall: These tend to be human-grade foods or really stinky treats.

 - Hot Dogs